Imitating Task and Motion Planning with Visuomotor Transformers: Experiment Details

-\textbf{Network and Training Details:} We include the model hyper-parameters for the 30M and 100M parameter variants of each method in Table~\ref{supp:table:transformer_hyperparams}.
-For the vision-backbone, as discussed in the main text, we use a Resnet-18~\cite{he2016deep} with a Spatial Softmax~\cite{levine2016end} output to encode each image separately.
-For details, please see the Robomimic paper~\cite{robomimic2021}.
-We additionally list the hyper-parameters used for training in Table~\ref{supp:table:train_hyperparams}.
-One note of interest: for multi-task training, we found that increasing the batch size greatly improved the results; hence we use a batch size of 512.
 For BeT, we tried using the original authors codebase, which we augmented with our vision backbone, but found that the performance was extremely low.
 Instead, we re-implemented BeT as a modification of \method, using the same network structure but predicting a discrete cluster center and offset head instead and training using the focal and MT losses from the BeT paper.
 We found that the standard hyper-parameters for BeT did not perform well, and after significant hyper-parameter tuning found that the combination of 24 cluster centers and offset loss scale of 100 performed best.

 \textbf{Evaluation Protocol:} We note additional details regarding our evaluation protocol as follows.
 We split each dataset into a set of training and validation trajectories (using a 90/10 split).
 From the validation trajectories, we save the initial state of the demonstration.
 During evaluation, we reset the simulator state to an initial state from the validation set, and execute the policy from there.
 By comparing on the same set of validation states, we can better evaluate performance across seeds and algorithms.
 Note this means evaluation is performed from states that the TAMP solver is able to solve.
 As we note in Sec.~\ref{subsec:learning results}, in practice this distinction matters little, as the TAMP system does not have a systematic failure case which could be passed on to the policy.
 Therefore we observe similar success rates when evaluating on randomly sample poses from the environment.